aallendez/holonote/README.md

 Before you run this app, make sure you have installed npm, python, and docker desktop.

+### 0. Requirements

+- Python Version equal or higher to 3.11

 ### 1. Install dependencies

 Create virtual env